Proof-of-Archival-Storage

 - Re-derive the

-the same way as during pre-plotting (as described in Verifiable Sector Construction) - Retrieve the
+piece_indexfrom thepiece_offsetandhistory_sizethe same way as during pre-plotting (as described in Verifiable Sector Construction) - Retrieve the

-of the segment that contains the assignedpiece_index
+segment_commitmentof the segment that contains the assignedpiece_index - Hash the

 - Re-derive the